ericwittenstein/NoteTaker/README.md

 ## Description

-Using NodeJS and the Express package, create an application that will be able to write, save, and retrieve notes
+Using NodeJS and the Express package, create an application that will be able to write, save, and retrieve notes.
+This application is deployed to Heroku at the following link: https://note-taker-ehw.herokuapp.com/

 ## Table of Contents